mpnn-research/Single-channel-GNN/README.md

-# A single channel is all we need (ICML 2024)
+# On dimensionality of feature vectors in MPNNs (ICML 2024)
-Official Julia implementation of the paper: "A single channel is all we need".
+Official Julia implementation of the paper: "On dimensionality of feature vectors in MPNNs".

 ## Getting Started